daostack/arc/README.md

 ```

 You should be able to find all daostack-arc already built contracts (<contract>.json) ready for deployment under `node_modules/daostack-arc/build/contracts/` folder.

-#### *Note on windows dev environments*
-Windows environments are not currently officially supported.
-A common workaround is to use [Docker](https://www.docker.com/).
-1. In windows `cd path/to/local/repo`
-2. Run `docker run -it -v ${pwd}:/home/daostack node /bin/bash`
-3. Now you are inside the container, run `$ cd /home/daostack`
-4. Continue development as usual inside the container.
-Your changes are automatically synchronized with the host (windows) local repo.

 ## Security
 DAOstack Arc is still on its alpha version.